James McDougal Hart

-James McDougal Hart (May 10, 1828 – October 24, 1901), was a Scottish-born American landscape and cattle painter of the Hudson River School.
+James McDougal Hart (May 10, 1828 – October 24, 1901), was an American landscape and cattle painter of the Hudson River School.

 Family and education

 Hart was born in Kilmarnock, Scotland, and was taken to America with his family in early youth.
 His older brother, William Hart, was also a Hudson River School artist, as were his younger sister Julie Hart Beers and his two daughters, both figure painters, Letitia Bonnet Hart (1867 - Sept.
 1953) and Mary Theresa Hart (1872–1942).
+Another niece, Annie L. Y. Orff, became an editor and publisher.

 In Albany, New York he trained with a sign and carriage maker— possibly the same employer that had taken on his brother in his early career.
 James later returned to Europe for serious artistic training, studying in Munich and as a pupil of Friedrich Wilhelm Schirmer at the Kunstakademie Düsseldorf.
 He is associated with the Düsseldorf school of painting.